TheMrIron2/OR2006-music/README.md

-# OutRun 2006 Music Mod
+# Iron's OutRun Music Mod

 Remasters of several music tracks for OutRun 2006.

 These were made originally made as cover tracks, but with growing interest in modding OutRun 2006, I have decided to make a simple mod to add my tracks to the game.
-I have remastered the tracks to be louder as the game's original tracks are heavily compressed, and I wanted to ensure consistency with the base game music.
+I have remastered the tracks to ensure consistency with the base game music.
-Note - these will overwrite the tracks in-game.
-If you want to keep a copy of the original tracks, rename or make a backup of the relevant OGG files or your sound folder.

 ## Installation

 Download the latest release.
-Extract the music tracks (OGG files) to the Sound directory in your OutRun 2006 installation and overwrite the existing tracks.
+Extract the music tracks (FLAC files) to the Sound directory in your OutRun 2006 installation.
+This will *not* overwrite the original tracks as they are in a different format.

 ## Description

-These tracks overwrite the following:
+These tracks play instead of the following:

 - Magical Sound Shower (Euro Mix)
 - Passing Breeze (Euro Mix)